hendrik-roth/supersmart-blockhead-skill/README.md

 ## About
 Play the game supersmart blockhead game with mycroft. mycroft will read out the questions and you have to answer super quick! intelligence is relative.
 It is really intuitive to play - Mycroft will ask you questions and you have to answer really quick!
 If you are playing on a Computer, then this Skill will generate you a game-certificate with your answers and your score.
+Sadly only available in English right now.
 Have fun :D!

 This Game is **strongly inspired** by Denkriesen "Stadt-Land-Vollpfosten" (or Supersmart Blokhead in English) but with **another questions than the original and just Singleplayer**.
 It will not replace the original game.
 Please check them out: